 The advantages of keeping a home

-Now on the flip side, if you bought a house years ago and it fits you as well now as it did then, well you’re the big winner in all of this.
-That’s according to James Wood with the Kem C. Gardner Policy Institute.
+Utahns who bought a home years ago and have no desire to move are the big winners in all of this, according to James Wood with the Kem C. Gardner Policy Institute.

-“I would guess that just in 2020, the equity increase for homeowners in Utah is somewhere between $15 and $20 billion,” he said.
+“I would guess that just in 2020, the equity increase for homeowners in Utah is somewhere between $15 and $20 billion,” he says.

-In a study conducted just months ago, Wood found that in the last five years, Utah housing prices have gone up over 60% for the median sales price for a home or a condo.
+In a study conducted late last year, Wood found that in the last five years, prices have gone up over 60% for the median sales price for a home or condo.
 He says it’s a staggering trend that’s making the idea of staying put even more attractive to current homeowners.

 Today’s Top Stories